 Over 100 corneal transplants are performed each year in Hawaii.
 The cornea is the clear, outer window of the eye and this is the most commonly transplanted tissue.
 Whole eyes are not transplanted.
+See below for a written patient testimonial from one of our patients from Maui.

 Why Do People Need Corneal Transplants?